Walking Together in Indigenous Research

 Geographies of Emancipation and the Production of Autonomy in the P’urhépecha Forest

-This paper is the result of ethnographic fieldwork conducted in the forest of Cherán in the Mexican state of Michoacán.
-I used ethnography and participant observation, resulting from long-term investigations and interventions.
-I was an artist-researcher in residence at El Colegio de Michoacán from 2015 to 2018, exploring various articulations of colonial violence manifested in diverse forms of extraction, state-sponsored violence, land appropriation, and enforced disappearance.
-My research was approved and supported by the Concejo Mayor de Gobierno Comunal de Cherán K ́eri 2015–2018, the main Indigenous authority in the community.
+This paper is based on ethnographic fieldwork and participant observation conducted from 2015 to 2018 in the forest of Cherán, Michoacán.
+During my time as an artist-researcher-in-residence at El Colegio de Michoacán, I investigated colonial violence in its many forms: extraction, state-sponsored violence, land appropriation, and enforced disappearance.
+This research was conducted with the approval and support of the Concejo Mayor de Gobierno Comunal de Cherán K’eri 2015–2018, the primary Indigenous authority in the community.

 [ pdf ]